FBI raids home, offices of Trump's personal attorney Michael Cohen

 Two officials briefed on the raids confirmed the action to ABC News.
 The U.S. Attorney's office and the FBI declined to comment.

-The purpose of the raid remains unclear, but a source close to Cohen said the FBI seized documents related to the Stormy Daniels matter and many other things.
+The purpose of the raid remains unclear, but a source close to Cohen said the FBI seized documents related to the Stormy Daniels matter, as well personal, financial and banking records dating back to 2013.
+They also seized his electronic devices, the source said.

+President Trump reacted to news at a meeting with senior military leadership at the White House on Monday evening, describing the raid as a break-in to reporters and calling it "a disgraceful situation" and "a total witch hunt."

 Cohen has come under scrutiny after acknowledging that he made a $130,000 payment to adult-film actress Stormy Daniels as she was shopping her story of an alleged affair with Trump in 2006 to major media outlets shortly before the 2016 election.
 Daniels filed a lawsuit against Trump in March arguing that the so-called hush agreement, the existence of which was first revealed by The Wall Street Journal, is invalid because Trump never signed it.